 I don’t really want to go into many details about VPNs because, if you found this article, you already know what a VPN is used for.

 - For connecting to a different country: A VPN allows you to choose the country you want to connect from.
 For instance, when I am on the road, which is basically 11 months a year, I always try to connect to a Spanish server, so I always get the desired results when I search on Google or want to watch Netflix Spain.
 As a traveler, this is the reason why you want to use a VPN in Iran.

-If you don’t have a VPN, you won’t be able to connect to Facebook, YouTube and many other popular sites.
+If you don’t have a VPN, you won’t be able to connect to the above sites.